nikhilanand03/BigDataLabProject/README.md

 ## 2. Experimentation of Model Hyperparameters (MLFlow)

-In the 'mlflow_part' directory, the notebook 'final_colab_notebook_mlflow.ipynb' has all the code which can be run on Google Colab with a T4 GPU to recreate the training results of this project.
+In the `mlflow_part` directory, the notebook `final_colab_notebook_mlflow.ipynb` has all the code which can be run on Google Colab with a T4 GPU to recreate the training results of this project.
 The final model we used was the one obtained in the second experiment.
 We obtained a validation loss of 18.15 (it reduced from 52 to 18.15 over the course of 10 training epochs).